canidlogic/skald/README.md

 The included `skald.pl` utility is able to compile a Skald Text Format (STF) file and any associated illustrations into a single MIME message in the special Skald format.

-The included `unskald.pl` utility can unpack the MIME-format Skald message into component files.
+The included `unskald.pl` utility can unpack the MIME-format Skald message into a Skald Text Format (STF) file and a sequence of images.
+(See the documentation in the script for further information.)

+The `Skald::Parser` module implements a parser for MIME-format Skald messages.
+See the documentation of that module for further information.

 ## Skald Text Format (STF)